Traveling with Teens - Less Angst, More ThanksTeens,travel,Night Life, Travel agent,teen travel, drinking age,law,travel consultant

 Part of experiencing a new destination is enjoying the local cuisine.
 While most travelers look forward to this savory part of world discovery, teens often fear it.
 Especially during international exploration, where the food can range from the exotic to the bizarre, forcing your teen to experiment day in and day out may not yield positive results.

 Allow them the occasional fast food trip to cleanse their delicate palates.
-One great trick, travel agents tell us, is to let older teens eat on their own, especially in a foreign town.
+One great trick, travel advisors tell us, is to let older teens eat on their own, especially in a foreign town.
 Give them enough money and set them free.
 This will force them to find their way around, communicate with locals and handle money responsibly.
 And all the while, you and your spouse can sneak off for a romantic dinner.

 Just be sure to discuss with your teens to respect and obey the local customs while they're out on their own.